Computer Science Curriculum

 We offer a variety of introductory classes for students with different interests and preparation.
-The class that exposes students to the heart of the discipline and is the gateway to all advanced classes is CS111: Computer Programming and Problem Solving, which introduces students to Python programming and more importantly, the big ideas that run through the rest of the curriculum.
+The class that exposes students to the heart of the discipline and is a gateway to all advanced classes is CS111: Computer Programming and Problem Solving, which introduces students to Python programming and more importantly, the big ideas that run through the rest of the curriculum.

-Science and Math majors who want a good command of tools necessary to use computers in scientific work, such as MATLAB, should consider CS112: Computation in the Sciences, which introduces the MATLAB programming language.
+Students who want a good command of tools necessary to use computers in scientific and other quantitative work should consider CS112: Computation in the Sciences, which introduces the MATLAB programming language.

 None of CS110, CS111, CS112, CS114 or CS117 has any prerequisites, but all assume a basic familiarity with using computers as tools.
 You should consult our guide for Choosing an Introductory CS Course for more information (and feel free to talk to a faculty member about your options!).